He Shou Wu eeTee™

 By virtue of its

-Shou Wu is not a stimulant.
-However, it is one of the greatest energy tonics
+Wu is not a stimulant.
+However, it is one of the greatest energy tonics known to

 supplement would be.
 Because it is a very mild sedative, it

-helps maintain the strength and stability of the lower back and knees.
-It is
+strength and stability of the lower back and knees.
+It is used to maintain

-the youthful condition and color of the hair.
+condition and color of the hair.
 It can calm the nervous system.
+It has

-It has components that are potent antioxidants with gentle actions in the liver
+components that are potent antioxidants with gentle actions in the liver and

 partially comes from its remarkable ability to support and maintain the